joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 21
 ### Summary
 I created ex21.py.
 I calculated numbers using functions.
 I used add, subtract, multiply, and divide.

+# 2017-03-15
+## LPTHW : Exercise 22
+### Summary
+I created ex22.py.
+I wrote down a table of things I used in other Python exercises.
+I studied the table.